Calebh101/force-semicolon/README.md

         - Off: no line
     - Default: Error

+- force-semicolon.debugMode: setting that enables/disabled debug mode.
+This enables action and report logs from this extension. **This is not recommended at all** since this floods the console with 1,000+ logs every single time you type, switch files, and save a file.
+It does that for each file when VS Code is opened, so it could output **20,000+** logs when started up.
+As you can imagine, this absolutely *decimates* performance and is highly **not** recommended to turn/keep on.
+    - Default: off

 ## Commands

 - Analyze All Files (`force-semicolon.analyzeAll`): analyze all JavaScript and TypeScript files in the workspace (automatically called when the extension is loaded)